Concrete Lifting, Stabilization, and Void Filling with Polyurethane

 Mr. Level uses a polyurethane foam method that uses the concrete slab itself as a means of delivering poly foams that raise the concrete, fill voids, and stabilize soil.

-We drill a 5/8" hole into the slab, then a tapered delivery port is install into that same hole.
-The injection gun is connected into the port, and the injection gun delivers the polyurethane material through the port and slab.
+We drill a 5/8" hole into the slab, then a tapered delivery port installs into that same hole.
+The injection gun is connected to the port, and the injection gun delivers the polyurethane material through the port and slab.
 Expansion of the material occurs within seconds, compressing loose soils and raising concrete.